 ABOUT

 Annabelle Abel is a multimedia artist born in 2001 in Austin, Texas, and currently resides in Brooklyn.
 Her work primarily consists of oil paintings, as well as polymer clay sculpture.
-Her practice is self taught and focuses on themes of womanhood, memory, and recovery.
-Her exhibitions include group show “222” at The Living Gallery (2024), "Summer Solstice" at Kaleidoscope gallery BK (2024) from Chainmail Art Collective, and "Sunlight" a group show at The Living Gallery (2023).
+Her practice is self taught and focuses on themes of sensuality, nostalgia in unreliable memory, and devotion.
+Her exhibitions include group show “Salon Classon”, a private viewing in BK (2025), “222” at The Living Gallery (2024), "Summer Solstice" at Kaleidoscope gallery BK (2024) from Chainmail Art Collective and "Sunlight" a group show at The Living Gallery, Brooklyn (2023).